Generating Realistic Arm Movements in Reinforcement Learning: A Quantitative Comparison of Reward Terms and Task

 where $c_{1,2}$ represent weighting coefficients to establish priority during the generation of arm movements, $\sparse$ penalizes movement duration and $\optimal$ encourages optimal behavior based on the optimality principles described above.
 We select: $c_1=0.2$ and $c_2=0.8$.

-Generally, arm pointing movements are executed quickly.
-Thus, previous research used a constant negative reward for every step transition until the force requirement is met~\cite{fischer2021reinforcement}.
-In addition, we incorporate velocity and acceleration requirements into the reaching task.
-Therefore, $\sparse$ depends on fulfillment of goal tolerance in position and the additional kinematics requirements
+Generally, arm-pointing movements are executed quickly.
+Consequently, previous research employed a constant negative reward for each step transition until the position requirement is met~\cite{fischer2021reinforcement}.
+Additionally, Ueyama et al.~\cite{ueyama2021costs} found that velocity and force requirements influence the stereotypical triphasic activation pattern.
+Considering these findings, we incorporate terminal velocity and acceleration (proportional to force in Cartesian space) requirements into the reaching task.
+Therefore, $\sparse$ depends on meeting the goal tolerance in position as well as the additional kinematic requirements.

 where $p_\mathrm{hand}$ is the Cartesian hand position, $\pgoal$ is the Cartesian desired position, $\ptol$ represents goal tolerance and $\thresh$ is the state of the additional task requirements as